What are the three primary methods by which algae reproduce?

 Study for the MDARD Aquatic Pest Management Test.
 Dive into flashcards and intricate questions, each supplemented by hints and detailed explanations to enhance your understanding and ensure you're exam-ready.

-The correct answer identifies three primary methods of algal reproduction: cell division, plant fragmentation, and spores.
-Understanding these methods is essential in aquatic pest management because they impact how algal populations proliferate and how managers can effectively control them.
+The correct answer identifies three primary methods of reproduction in algae: cell division, plant fragmentation, and spores.

 Subscribe